 The North American Society for Sport Management is pleased to announce the Janet B. Parks NASSM Research Grant.
 This grant is intended to advance scholarship in sport management by providing support to NASSM members as they pursue projects of importance to the field.

 Each year, grant amounts will depend upon NASSM Treasurer’s recommendations; however, a total grant pool amount expected not to be less than $5,000 per year will be the norm.
-The total grant pool amount for 2017 is $10,000.
-This amount will be split amongst award recipients on a basis determined by the Research Grant Review Committee.
+Typically, multiple grants are awarded each year; therefore, applicants should anticipate a total grant pool amount of $5,000 each year to be split among all grant awardees when developing proposal budgets.
 No more than five (5) awards will be given in a year.
 Awards will be announced at the Annual Conference in conjunction with the conference banquet.

-Applicants should indicate their intent to apply in an email to the current President-Elect and Committee Chair, Lisa A. Kihl <firstname.lastname@example.org> by Thursday, February 15, 2018.
+Applicants should indicate their intent to apply in an email to the current President-Elect and Committee Chair, Bri Newland <firstname.lastname@example.org> by February 14, 2021.
 Upon receipt of this email, applicants will be provided with instructions and a link for uploading their grant proposal via Dropbox.

 Proposals should follow the following guidelines: